-All of our policies are signed by the Chairman and CEO, shared within the employee induction process and made available on the intranet portal and on our website ghella. com.
-They are reviewed annually during the Management System Review to ensure consistency with the Company's Mission and Vision.
+All of our policies are signed by the Chairman and CEO, shared within the employee induction process and made available on the intranet portal and on our website ghella.com.
+They are revised annually over the course of the Management System Review to ensure coherence with the company's Mission and Vision.

-2021, the Board of Directors adopted the updated version of the Model pursuant to It.
-Lgs.
+financing and transnational crimes.
+In 2021, the Board of Directors adopted the updated version of the Model pursuant to Lgs.
 D. 231/2001 as amended.